HoneyShare/HoneyShareLib/README.md

     hs = HoneyShare(key="Your HoneyShare Key"")

-The library is organized around the four HoneyShare objects:
+The library is organized around the five HoneyShare objects:

     hs.Blacklist.ipv4s()     // Blacklists of IPs
     hs.Blacklist.hostnames() // Blacklists of Hostnames